alondraorn/DH150-UX/README.md

 [heuristic-6](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%206.png)

+#### Southwest
+There is a collapsible sidebar menu that gives the user the option to book a flight, car, hotel or vacation package without having to remember what they would like to do in the app <br />
+Severity rating: 1
+Why:

 ### **7: Flexibility and efficiency of use**

+#### Expedia
 For flight searches, the user has to select their class preference, limiting their ability to see options for multiple classes at the same time <br />
 To book a cruise, the user is directed from the app to the desktop site <br />
 The user does not have an option to save their search result for later viewing <br />